Elmer Darwin Ball

 Elmer Darwin Ball (September 21, 1870 – October 5, 1943) was an American entomologist.
 Ball is known for his contributions to the knowledge of the leafhoppers, treehoppers, froghoppers, and other related insects.
+He was Assistant Secretary of Agriculture from 1920 to 1921.

+Biography

 Born in Athens, Vermont, his family moved to Iowa shortly after, where Ball received his early education.
 He earned B.S. and M.S. degrees from Iowa State College in 1895 and 1898, respectively.
 Ball married Mildred R. Norvell in 1899.
 After a brief stint as a school teacher and then assistant principal of Albion Seminary, he began teaching zoology and entomology at Iowa State College, and then at Colorado Agricultural College.
-After this he became a Professor in the Utah Agricultural College, and commenced graduate work with Herbert Osborn as his mentor.
+After this he became a professor in the Utah Agricultural College, and commenced graduate work with Herbert Osborn as his mentor.
 Specializing in the biology of leafhoppers and related taxa, he received his Ph.D. from Ohio State University in 1907.
 That same year he became the dean of the Utah Agricultural College.

 In 1908, Ball became a Fellow of the Entomological Society of America.